atlassian/data-center-helm-charts/docs/INSTALLATION.md

 > For additional information on how the above values should be configured, refer to the [database connectivity guide](CONFIGURATION.md#Database-connectivity).

 ## 4. Configure Ingress
-Using the `values.yaml` obtained in [step 2.](#Obtain-values.yaml), configure the Ingress controller provisioned as part of the [Prerequisites](PREREQUISITES.md).
-The values supplied here will be used to provision an Ingress resource for the controller.
+Using the `values.yaml` obtained in [step 2.](#Obtain-values.yaml), configure the [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) provisioned as part of the [Prerequisites](PREREQUISITES.md).
+The values you provide here will be used to provision an Ingress resource for the controller.
 Refer to the associated commentary within the `values.yaml` for additional details on how to configure the Ingress resource:

 ```yaml
 ingress: